CompuTec/processforce-docs/current/administrator-guide/print-layouts.md

 # Print Layouts

-On this page, you can find corrected ProcessForce print layout files.
+In this page, you can find corrected ProcessForce print layout files.

 ---

 Apart from bug fixes and visual adjustment of the files, versions destined for SAP Business One HANA have been added too.

 :::info
-    Subsequent print layout files and updates of the current ones will be posted on this page until they are incorporated into the ProcessForce installer.
+    Subsequent print layout files and updates of the current ones will be posted in this page until they are incorporated into the ProcessForce installer.
 :::

 :::info